tskit-dev/msprime/docs/development.rst

 *****************

 To ensure that ``msprime`` is simulating the correct process we run many statistical tests.
-Since these tests are quite expensive, taking ZZZ time to run and difficult to automatically validate, they are not run as part of CI but instead as a pre-release sanity check.
+Since these tests are quite expensive (taking some hours to run) and difficult to automatically validate, they are not run as part of CI but instead as a pre-release sanity check.
 They are also very useful to run when developing new simulation functionality, as subtle statistical bugs can easily slip in